Scampia feud

-On November 21, 2004, 22 year old Gelsomina Verde was abducted and brutally tortured, probably in an effort to get her to disclose the whereabouts of her former boyfriend, Gennaro Notturno, a Scissionisti clan member.
+On November 21, 2004, 21-year-old Gelsomina Verde was abducted and brutally tortured, probably in an effort to get her to disclose the whereabouts of her former boyfriend, Gennaro Notturno, a Scissionisti clan member.
 The two had broken up weeks prior to her abduction.
 She was shot three times in the neck and her body put in a car that was set on fire.

 Her death caused widespread public revulsion and led to a major crackdown by the authorities.
 The governor of the Campania region (of which Naples is the capital) Antonio Bassolino said: "This challenge must be met and the state must pay attention."
 Two days later, Home Secretary Giuseppe Pisanu dispatched 325 extra police to a city that already had a higher ratio of police to people than any other in the country.
 On the evening of December 7, 2004, an operation involving 1,500 police netted 52 suspected gangsters including Ciro Di Lauro.

-His brother Cosimo Di Lauro was arrested On January 21, 2005, and the head of one of the rival organization, Raffaele Amato on February 26.
+His brother Cosimo Di Lauro was arrested on January 21, 2005, and the head of one of the rival organizations, Raffaele Amato, on February 26, 2005.
 On September 16, 2005, police arrested Paolo Di Lauro in a modest apartment in Secondigliano, on the city's poor northern outskirts.
 He was sentenced to 30 years for drug trafficking.
 Two weeks later Paolo Di Lauro publicly kissed Vincenzo Pariante – one of the bosses of the "secessionists" – during a session in court.
 Investigators interpreted the gesture as a sign that the feud had ended.
 However, murders continued into 2008.
 Vincenzo Licciardi, the reputed head of the so-called Secondigliano Alliance was arrested in February 2008.
 He had been on Italy's most wanted list since July 2004.